 Troop S focuses on CMV traffic enforcement and inspections in order to reduce collisions involving large trucks and passenger carriers.
 Our MCSAP activities include both our full time and part time Troopers, focusing on enforcement of CMV driver behavior and non-CMV traffic violations.
 In order to maintain an aggressive traffic enforcement program, all Troopers are always on the lookout for CMV and non-CMV committing traffic violations and taking appropriate action.
-The number of FTEs involved in MCSAP eligible traffic enforcement activities include all 53 Troopers assigned to Troop S, and approximately 51 Troopers assigned to Troop S on a part time basis.
+As of 07/09/2020, the number of FTEs involved in MCSAP eligible traffic enforcement activities include all 39 Troopers asigned to Troop S, and approximately 37 Troopers assigned to Troop S on a part time basis.
 There are approximately 780 Troopers within Oklahoma who enforce both CMV and non-CMV traffic violations but Oklahoma currently only seeks reimbursement for those assigned to Troop S either on a full time or part time basis.